Pyecombe Ladies’ Golf Club, Sussex. (1894 - 1900s)

 The ladies’ nine-hole course was laid out following the opening of the main course in 1894.

-The Ladies' committee is formed in October 1894.
+The Ladies' committee was formed in October 1894.

 The longest hole on the ladies course was 200 yards.
 There were hazards of grass bunkers, hedges, ruts, a pond and a group of trees there was also a meandering stream running through one of the holes.
 The course record was held by Miss Morris with a score of 85.
 This course was given up in October 1897.

 A new nine-hole course with natural hazards was laid out.
-It proved to be a more difficult course than the old one, the course record in 1902 was 92.
-Unfortunately the location of this course, and how long they played on it, is, as yet, unknown.
+It proved to be a more difficult course than the old one, the course record in 1902 was 80.
+Unfortunately the exact location of this course, and how long they played on it, is, as yet, unknown.

 The ladies competed for two trophies; Lady Louise Loder presented a silver dish and Mrs W G Nicholson gave a silver toilet box.
 Both trophies are still competed for.
 Miss Blanche Martin was the first ladies’ secretary.